 That’s a good question.
 Everything and nothing.
 Everyone says that Goth evolved from Punk in the 70s.
 Why might that be?
 The popularity of Punk started waning probably around the late 70s and a few Punk bands dissolved and formed new bands with new looks and a dark theatrical rock sound.
 The music was different but the band members had a Punk background.
 Imagine someone who is in a Jazz band who leaves that band and joins a Country band….would you then call the Country band Jazz?
 Of course you wouldn’t.
 That being said, some of these new bands were labelled Positive Punks (Posi-Punk).

 Punk had a rebellious anti-conformist attitude towards society and therefore the word Punk become synonymous with rebellion.
 Goths and Steampunks do not so much rebel against society but sort of ignore it and have formed their own society.
+Yet, they are influenced by modern society in an artistic sense in that the art, music and fashion of the Goth culture reflects the horrors of modern society.
+So punks might have reacted to society with anger and violence while Goths will peacefully paint you a picture to show you what they think of society.

 With the birth of this new music came the birth of a new fashion that was borrowed from the punk look and given a darker edge.
 But Goth fashion hasn't just borrowed from the Punks.
 There are many different styles influenced by fashions of earlier eras...but you can read more about that on the fashion page.
 But this was just the birth of modern Goth music and fashion and not what Goth is.
 After all Goth is just beauty that is found in the darker things in life.
 Dark music has been around since music began and so have people who have found beauty in darkness.
 Who can honestly say that Carl Orff’s O Fortuna, which is often mistakenly called Carmina Burana (circa 1935) and the poem Gloomy Sunday that was originally written by the Hungarian László Jávor and made famous by the singer Billie Holliday are not everything that Goth is?
 The songs of Hildegard of Bingen (born 1098) are very similar sounding to some contemporary Goth songs by the band This Ascension and even Qntal.
 As for early Goth people, how about Edgar Allan Poe and perhaps even the virgin Queen Elizabeth I?
 The Goth band Faith and the Muse have brought one of Elizabeth’s songs to life in the song entitled "Importune Me No More".
 Her father Henry VIII also wrote the very haunting song "Greensleeves".
 Lorenna McKennitt sings a nice version of this song.
 So Goth has always existed but the music, fashion and people weren't labelled Goth until about the late 60s.